Mittenwald High Trail: Challenging Climbing Experience in the Karwendel

 Destination

-The Mittenwald Höhenweg has everything it takes for a real via ferrata premiere: steep rock formations, sporty altitude metres and a grandiose Alpine panorama.
-The train takes you relaxed to your via ferrata adventure in the Karwendel mountains.
+The Mittenwalder Höhenweg has everything you need for a real via ferrata premiere: steep rock formations, athletic metres in altitude and a magnificent Alpine panorama.
+The railway will take you to your via ferrata adventure in the Karwendel mountains in a relaxed manner.

-The Mittenwald High Trail rewards experienced, sure-footed and, above all, vertigo-free hikers with a sensational view of the rugged rock formations of the Karwendel Mountains.
-Before you tackle the via ferrata adventure, ask at the tourist information office in Mittenwald whether the current weather conditions permit a tour on the Mittenwalder Höhenweg.
-Very important: If you don't have your own equipment, reserve a via ferrata set: Stefan Adam and his team from the Alpenwelt Karwendel mountain school are only a ten-minute walk from Mittenwald station and will be happy to help you.
-With the Regio-Ticket Werdenfels/ + Innsbruck you and your friends have a congestion-free and inexpensive journey.
+The Mittenwalder Höhenweg rewards experienced, sure-footed and above all vertigo-free hikers with a sensational view of the rugged rock formations of the Karwendel mountains.
+Before tackling the via ferrata adventure, ask at the Mittenwald tourist information centre whether the current weather conditions permit a tour of the Mittenwalder Höhenweg.
+Very important: If you don't have your own equipment, reserve a via ferrata set: Stefan Adam and his team at the Alpenwelt Karwendel mountain school are just a ten-minute walk from Mittenwald railway station and will be happy to help you.
+With the Regio-Ticket Werdenfels/ + Innsbruck, you and your friends will have a congestion-free and inexpensive journey.

 Your via ferrata experience starts at Mittenwald railway station.
-From here it is only a 15-minute walk to the valley station of the Karwendel cable car: cross the station square and keep to the right.
+From here, it is only a 15-minute walk to the valley station of the Karwendel cable car: walk across the station square and keep to the right.
 From there, turn right onto Dammkarstraße.
-After a few metres, turn right onto MĂŒhlenweg and follow this until you reach Weidenweg.
-Turn left there and cross the Isar river.
-Then go straight on to Arzgrubenweg and continue to the valley station of the mountain railway, which will take you to the top station at just under 2,200 metres.
-Once at the top, a well-signposted panoramic path leads to the start of the Mittenwald via ferrata.
-Pure thrills: the route, secured with wire ropes, runs partly on the ridge, along narrow wooden planks, iron clamps and ladders over a whole series of two-thousand-metre peaks: the northern (2,374 metres), middle (2,239 metres) and southern Linderspitze (2,306 metres), Sulzleklammspitze (2,323 metres) and Kirchlspitze (2,302 metres).
-Plan between six and eight hours for the almost 12-kilometre route and do not underestimate the 530 metres in altitude on the ascent and the 1,860 metres in altitude on the descent.
+After a few metres, turn right onto Mühlenweg and follow it to Weidenweg.
+Turn left there and cross the Isar.
+Then go straight ahead onto Arzgrubenweg and continue to the valley station of the mountain railway, which takes you to the mountain station at just under 2,200 metres.
+Once at the top, a well-signposted panoramic trail leads to the start of the Mittenwald via ferrata.
+Pure thrills: the route, secured with wire ropes, runs partly on the ridge, along narrow wooden planks, iron clamps and ladders over a whole series of two-thousand metre peaks: northern (2,374 metres), middle (2,239 metres) and southern Linderspitze (2,306 metres), Sulzleklammspitze (2,323 metres) and Kirchlspitze (2,302 metres).
+Plan between six and eight hours for the almost 12-kilometre route and don't underestimate the 530 metres of ascent and 1860 metres of descent.

-The Mittenwald High Trail is the ideal route for beginners with alpine climbing experience and the most panoramic Alpine tour: from the middle Linderspitze, the panoramic view extends south to the Stubai Alps and north to the Herzogstand.
-The imposing Wetterstein Mountains tower in the west, while the Karwendel Valley can be admired in the east.
-In the south, Scharnitz and Seefelder Joch stand out most prominently.
-As the tour runs mainly over a ridge, it is also worth taking a look or two down into the depths.
+The Mittenwalder Höhenweg is considered the ideal route for experienced via ferrata beginners and the most scenic Alpine tour: from the middle Linderspitze, the panoramic view extends to the Stubai Alps in the south and to the Herzogstand in the north.
+The imposing Wetterstein mountain range towers to the west, while the Karwendel valley can be admired to the east.
+To the south, Scharnitz and Seefelder Joch stand out most prominently.
+As the tour runs mainly along a ridge, it is also worth taking a look down into the depths.

 A farewell visit to donkey star Frederico

 Shortly after the Kirchlspitze, the descent to Mittenwald begins.
-The trail descends in serpentines between meadows and mountain pine fields.
+Between meadows and mountain pine fields, the route descends in serpentines.
 Scree and rocky passages require a high degree of concentration and surefootedness.
-On your way back, be sure to make a stop at the BrunnsteinhĂŒtte.
-There, the hut keepers Barbara and Hans-Peter Gallenberger will spoil you with homemade cakes and refreshing buttermilk.
-If you are lucky, you can see Frederico up close: the dwarf donkey is the secret star in the hut's own petting zoo.
+Make sure you stop off at the Brunnsteinhütte on your way back.
+There, the hut hosts Barbara and Hans-Peter Gallenberger will spoil you with homemade cakes and refreshing buttermilk.
+If you're lucky, you'll get to see Frederico up close: the dwarf donkey is the secret star of the hut's own petting zoo.
 Now it's almost done.
-The roughly two-hour descent takes them via the BrunnsteinhĂŒtte to Mittenwald to the valley station of the Karwendel cable car.
+The two-hour descent takes you via the Brunnsteinhütte to Mittenwald and the valley station of the Karwendel cable car.
 From there you walk back to the starting point - Mittenwald railway station.
-After your brave via ferrata adventure, enjoy the comfortable train ride home.
+After your courageous via ferrata adventure, enjoy the comfortable train journey home.

 Arrival